Cubana de Aviación Flight 389

+The crash is the second-deadliest crash in the history of Ecuador after the 1983 TAME Flight 173's 119 fatalities.

+Aircraft

+The aircraft was a Tupolev Tu-154M, serial number 85A720 and registered in Cuba as CU-T1264.
+It was manufactured by the Kuybyshev Aviation Plant in Kuybyshev, Soviet Russia, today the Aviakor plant in Samara, Russia.
+The aircraft had first flown in December 1985 and was powered by three Soloviev D-30KU-154 turbofan engines.
+It was delivered to Cubana de Aviación in February 1986 and by the time of the crash, the airframe had reportedly accumulated 9,256 flight hours.

+Passengers and crew

+The aircraft was carrying 91 people, consisting of 14 crew and 77 passengers.
+It was piloted by Mario Ramos (commander), Leonardo Díaz (co-pilot) and Carlos González (flight engineer).
+Most of the occupants were Ecuadorians, with some Argentinians, Italians, Jamaicans, Chileans and Cubans.

+Among the passengers killed in the accident was 27-year-old Maita Madriñan Guayasamín, grand-daughter of renowned Ecuadorian painter Oswaldo Guayasamín.
+Madriñan, married to Chilean citizen Alejandro Sule (also spelled "Zule"), was traveling with her 4-year-old daughter Alejandra and her 4-month-old son Martín, both of whom were Guayasamín's great-grandchildren.
+Both Sule-Madriñan children were also the grandchildren of Anselmo Sule, a leader of Radical Party of Chile and a former legislator.
+Moreover, Madriñan was also the granddaughter of Ecuadorian politician and former government minister Alfredo Vera, who also lost his grand nephew Emilio in the crash.
+The family of Alegría Crespo, the future Minister of Education, were on board and her father died in the accident.

 Accident

+Events

 Flight 389 was preparing for departure.
 During the first engine start, a pneumatic valve was blocked.
 The problem was rectified and two engines were started with ground power.
 During its taxi, the third engine was started.
 Flight 389 later obtained their take-off clearance and started their roll.
 The first and the second take-off attempt failed.
-It then attempted its third take off.
-When Flight 389 reached VR speed, the nose of the aircraft wouldn't lift (rotate).
-Even though the crew initiated a rejected take-off, the aircraft overran the runway, narrowly missed the heavily traveled avenue at the end of the airport runway in a middle-class residential neighborhood, slammed into a wall, clipped an auto mechanic shop, smashed into two houses and plowed into a soccer field.
+It then attempted its third take-off.
+When Flight 389 reached VR speed, the nose of the aircraft wouldn't rotate (lift).
+The crew initiated a rejected take-off procedure, but the aircraft overran the runway, narrowly missed the heavily traveled Tufiño avenue at the end of the airport runway into the middle-class El Rosario residential neighborhood, slammed into a wall, clipped an auto mechanic shop, smashed into two houses and plowed into a soccer field.
 At the time, many people including children were playing on the field.
 The aircraft exploded and burst into flames.